androiddevelopersitalia/aditogether/CONTRIBUTING.md

 ### Lint & Static code analysis 🎨

-We love to keep our code clean and consistent, so we have decided to integrate a plugin which validate it.
+We love to keep our code clean and consistent, so we have decided to integrate a plugin which validates it.
 The detekt configuration is available [here](https://github.com/androiddevelopersitalia/aditogether/blob/main/detekt/config.yml).

-__Note:__ if you have installed the `tuner.sh` script, all these checks are execute on pre-commit.
+__Note:__ if you have run `./scripts/tuner.sh`, all these checks are executed on pre-commit.